What are SBA Loans?

 Time In Business

-Most SBA lenders require at least two years in business.
+Most SBA lenders require at least two years of business experience.
 SBA microloans are intended explicitly for startups and newer businesses.

 Annual Revenue